 Benefit Description You pay Inpatient hospital (cont.)
-High Option Standard Option Not covered: All charges All charges Custodial care and care in an intermediate care facility Non-covered facilities, such as nursing homes Personal comfort items, such as telephone, television, barber services, and guest meals and beds Private nursing care, except when medically necessary Inpatient dental procedures Donor directed units of blood Cord blood procurement and storage for possible future need or for a yet-to-be determined member recipient Take home items Outpatient hospital or ambulatory surgical center High Option Standard Option Operating, recovery, and other treatment rooms 20% of our allowance 20% of our allowance Prescribed drugs and medications Dressings, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics and anesthesia service Lab, X-ray and other diagnostic testsPre-surgical testing \$10 per day for basic labs and basic imaging 20% of our allowance 20% of our allowance for specialty labs, specialty imaging and testing services Blood, limited to whole blood, red cell products, cryoprecipitates, platelets, plasma, fresh frozen plasma, and Rh immune globulin 20% of our allowance 20% of our allowance Collection, storage and processing of autologous blood for covered scheduled surgery whether or not the units are used Not covered: All charges All charges Donor directed units of blood Cord blood procurement and storage for possible future need or for a yet-to-be determined member recipient Skilled nursing care benefits High Option Standard Option Up to 120 days per calendar year when you need full-time skilled nursing care.
-Nothing Nothing All necessary services are covered including: Room and board General nursing care Medical social services
+High Option Standard Option Not covered: All charges All charges Custodial care and care in an intermediate care facility Non-covered facilities, such as nursing homes Personal comfort items, such as phone, television, barber services, and guest meals and beds Private nursing care, except when medically necessary Inpatient dental procedures Donor directed units of blood Cord blood procurement and storage for possible future need or for a yet-to-be determined member recipient Take home items Outpatient hospital or ambulatory surgical center High Option Standard Option Operating, recovery, and other treatment rooms 20% of our allowance 20% of our allowance Prescribed drugs and medications Dressings, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics and anesthesia service Observation care Nothing Nothing Note: For observation care associated with an emergency room visit, see Section 5(d) Emergency services/Accidents.
+Lab, X-ray and other diagnostic tests \$10 per day for basic 20% of our allowance Pre-surgical testing labs and basic imaging 20% of our allowance for specialty labs, specialty imaging and testing services Blood, limited to whole blood, red cell products, cryoprecipitates, platelets, plasma, fresh frozen plasma, and Rh immune globulin 20% of our allowance 20% of our allowance Collection, storage and processing of autologous blood for covered scheduled surgery whether or not the units are used Not covered: All charges All charges Donor directed units of blood • Cord blood procurement and storage for possible future need or for a yet-to-be determined member recipient